Taylor runs for 222 in No. 14 Badgers’ 45-24 win over Purdue - WHIZ News

 Purdue’s Aidan O’Connell finished with a career-high 289 yards passing with two scores.

+“I think Aidan has done a very good job,” Purdue coach Jeff Brohm said. “… If we give him some time to make throws, he’s going to make them.
+I thought he did a good job.”

-It took the Badgers just over three minutes to get on the scoreboard.
-Aaron Cruickshank took a direct snap out of the wildcat formation and capped an eight-play, 75-yard opening drive with a 27-yard rushing touchdown.
+It took the Badgers just over 3 minutes to get on the scoreboard.
+Aron Cruickshank took a direct snap out of the wildcat formation and capped an eight-play, 75-yard opening drive with a 27-yard rushing touchdown.

 After a 28-yard field goal by Purdue’s J.D.
 Dellinger, Taylor scored from 51 yards out for his FBS-leading 22nd TD of the season.